 Sales Receipts: Generate a record of a completed sales transaction just as you would within QuickBooks Online.
 Note that a sales receipt by itself does not relieve inventory; once the items has been marked shipped, the inventory count will be updated to reflect the completed sale.
 However, if you select More > Save and Ship on the Navigation Bar when you finish adding or editing a sales receipt, the shipment can be recorded simultaneously, updating the inventory count.
 The main difference between the sales order and invoice is the status of the shipment and inventory status; conveniently, SOS lets you handle both in a single step.

 Invoices: Generate an invoice from a sales order by creating an invoice action for items that have shipped.

 QuickBooks Online Sales Orders are easily imported from SOS Inventory, alleviating the many challenges QBO users face and broadening the feature choices businesses possess to organize inventory, manage supply chains, fulfill, and ship items.

 SOS Inventory offers great advancements in sales order capabilities for businesses, but also extends far beyond those capabilities to include many great features essential to everyday business operations.
 Compare SOS Inventory to similar software and you’ll find we do far more for far less money.
-Get started today and find out how QuickBooks sales orders can be a breeze with SOS Inventory.
+Get started today and find out how QuickBooks sales orders and QuickBooks order management can be a breeze with SOS Inventory.